 Are there any alternatives to ankle replacement?

-Using a walking stick can make walking easier.
+Using a walking stick on the opposite side to the affected ankle can make walking easier.
 A plastic splint or stiff ankle boot with a cushioned heel is sometimes helpful.

 A steroid injection into your ankle joint can sometimes reduce pain and stiffness for several months.